yinghli/Azure-P2S-S2S-VPN/README.md

 # Azure-P2S-S2S-VPN
-This page will introduce how to setup point to site VPN combined with site to site VPN.
+This page will introduce how to transit point to site VPN to other regions using site to site VPN.